cylc/cylc-doc/src/7-to-8/major-changes/cylc-install.rst

 .. seealso::

-   :ref:`cylc-rose` plugin documentation, which includes examples of how to install a Cylc workflow with a Rose suite configuration with ``cylc install``.
+   :ref:`Cylc Rose` plugin documentation, which includes examples of how to install a Cylc workflow with a Rose suite configuration with ``cylc install``.

    ..
 TODO link to rose stem doc once it's done